Security Model

 | Swap tokens via approved DEXs | Yes (if permitted) |

-| Collect earned fees/yield | Yes (if permitted) |
+| Collect accrued fees from positions | Yes (if permitted) |

 What Delegates CANNOT Do